SmartBoty/Minescript/javapy/README.md

 Note: Does not create a copy of the java side object

 ### `type(obj)`
 Import it to replace the already existing `type()` function.
-It behaves exactly how it does in pyjinn, returning the java side class of the object
+It behaves exactly how it does in pyjinn, returning the java side class of the object.
+Works exactly like the builtin for any other object